rafacoimbratec/Ramjet-Engine-Numerical-Study/README.md

 # 🚀 Ramjet Engine Simulation

 This program was developed under the course Space Launchers from Instituto Superior Técnico.
-A Python-based simulation tool to model the performance of a ramjet engine, including the evaluation of key geometric parameters, thermal and propulsive efficiency, and parametric analysis across design conditions.
+A Python-based simulation tool to model the performance of a ramjet engine - find the software assumptions in the full report below.

 ## 🔧 Features